jitsedesmet/2025-semdev-demo/packages/test-utils/README.md

-# TRAQULA Test utils
+# Traqula Test utils

-TRAQULA test utils contains some developer dependencies for testing packages and engines from the TRAQULA project.
+Traqula test utils contains some developer dependencies for testing packages and engines from the Traqula project.

 ## Installation